y-agg/Linkedin-Bot/README.md

 # Linkedin-Bot

-Increase your likelihood to grow your connections and potentially to get interview opportunities on LinkedIn by increasing visibility of your profile by sending the connect request. #LinkedIn #LinkedInBot #Connect #Time #Pyhton #selenium #automation
+Increase your likelihood to grow your connections and potentially to get interview opportunities on LinkedIn by increasing visibility of your profile by sending the connect request.

 ## About